Prevention of Environmental Pollution

 ENEOS’s refineries and plants voluntarily conclude pollution prevention agreements with local governments.
 In these agreements, we have set targets for the avoidance and reduction of environmental pollution and the quality of wastewater that are more rigorous than those stipulated by laws and regulations, and we comply with them.

-In fiscal 2022, there were no serious leaks.
+In fiscal 2024, there were no serious leaks or discharges.

 Prevention of Air Pollution